snehashish090/PythonGmailSpammer/README.md

 # PythonGmailSpammer
-This is a spammer tool used called PythonGmailSpammer This can be used to spam inboxes of people
+This is a spammer tool used called Python Gmail Spammer\
+This can be used to spam inboxes of people

 ## Instalation